Why Malicious Actors Love PowerShell Attacks and How to Defend Them

 When enforced, code signing becomes a defensive technique that ensures the constant monitoring of individuals with access to the deployment environment of protected networks, databases, and other critical infrastructures within an organization.

-Since Microsoft PowerShell provides robust control over Windows systems, cybercriminals exploit it in many sophisticated cyberattacks, such as ransomware.
+Since PowerShell provides robust control over Windows systems, cybercriminals exploit it in many sophisticated cyberattacks, such as ransomware.
 Because technology alone cannot stop these attacks, it is necessary for cybersecurity professionals to have the skills to understand new vectors in their environment.
-Hands-on technical training for security professionals for signature-based detection, code signing, and other techniques help to defend against these PowerShelll attacks.
+Hands-on technical training for security professionals for signature-based detection, code signing, and other techniques help to defend against these PowerShell attacks.

 Request a demo to see the RangeForce platform in action.